 An operating system is a suite of software programs, each of which is built to perform a certain task.

-The Linux Kernel is the most important component of the operating system.
+The Linux Kernel is the most important component of the Linux operating system.
 It enables gadgets and apps to interact with one another.
 It also looks after the system's resources.
 It is in charge of four things:

 Several devices are linked to a system, including the CPU, RAM, sound cards, graphic cards, and so forth.
 In the device driver, a Kernel contains all of the data linked to all of the gadgets (without this Kernel, you won't be able to operate the devices).